 The North Fork Board of Education shall not be responsible for the diagnosis and treatment of student illnesses.
-The administration of prescribed medication and/or medically prescribed treatments to a student during school hours will be permitted only when failure to do so would jeopardize the health of the student, the student would not be able to attend school if the medication or treatment were not made available during school hours or if the child has a disability requiring medication or treatment to benefit from his/her educational program.
+The administration of prescribed medication and/or medically prescribed treatments to a student during school hours will be permitted only when authorized by a physician or licensed prescriber.
 For the safety of our students, the transportation of all medication and medical supplies to and from school is the responsibility of the parent/guardian.
 Medication may not be transported on the bus.
 Any medication or medical equipment remaining at the end of the school year will be discarded one week after the last day of school.